illinois-data-curation/is477-sp25-group30/ProjectPlan.md

 ## Data Acquisition and Integrity

-- Data will be acquired programmatically using Python's `requests` module (for the API) and `pandas` for CSV loading.
+-  We’ll collect the data using scripts written in Python.
+The Kaggle dataset will be read using pandas, and the CDC data will be downloaded from their API using requests.
-- Each dataset will be downloaded using a script (e.g., `get_data.py`) with built-in SHA-256 checksum validation.
+- To make sure the files are correct and haven’t been changed, we’ll use SHA-256 checksums.
+These will be saved in a file called checksums.txt and checked when the data is loaded.
-- Checksums will be documented in `checksums.txt`.
+- The actual datasets will not be uploaded to GitHub.
+Instead, we’ll include scripts and instructions that show how to download them.
-- **Datasets will not be pushed to the GitHub repo.** Instead, documentation and code will support programmatic fetching.
+- All data collection will be handled by a script called get_data.py, and we’ll explain everything in the README.

 ## Data Integration and Cleaning